Skip to content

 How It Works

-1. Receive Credit Data: The workflow accepts comprehensive credit tracking information including customer counts, baseline amounts, recovery targets, and daily transactions
+1. Receives Input Data: The workflow accepts comprehensive credit tracking data including customer information, credit amounts, recovery targets, and micro-action details

-3. Return Summary: Provides a formatted response showing the current credit status including total locked amount, weekly recovery progress, and current module stage
+4. Returns Summary: Provides a formatted output showing the current credit status including total locked amount, weekly recovery progress, and module stage

 Workflow Diagram